How to avoid scams and malware

 You should not:

-- Click on links or buttons in any email or website that you are not absolutely expecting
+- Click on links or buttons, or phone any number in any email or website that you are not absolutely sure of

 - Reply to emails or messages